midl-xyz/smart-contract-deploy-starter/README.md

 2. Midl validators watch the Bitcoin mempool, verify the deposit and call the EVM contract to mint the same amount of ERC-20 (`RuneERC20`).
 3. The user can later burn the token to trigger **redemption**; the custodian releases the original sats.
 4. A built-in **circuit-breaker** lets the custodian refuse redemptions from tainted addresses, exactly the mechanism BitGo used to stay safe during the 2021 BadgerDAO exploit.

+### Proxy Contracts deployment with multiple same artifact based deployments

+Can be run with deploy_Proxies script

 ---